primrosies/Mini-Login/README.md

 # Mini-Login
-A mini login made in C#
+A mini login project made in C#.

+Improvements to be added.